KelvinHUNG11/python_api_sample_1/README.md

 ## Server calling procedure ##
-Step 1: To import the "Sample_api_call.postman_collection.json" under "postman_endpoint" into Postman Step 2: Click "Send" to call the sample API and get the responses
+Step 1: To import the "Sample_api_call.postman_collection.json" under "postman_endpoint" into Postman Step 2: In "body", add two keys which are "file" and "test_file", choose the cooresponding files from folder "dataset" Step 3: In "headers", add key "token" of value "password" Step 4: Click "Send" to call the sample API and get the responses Step 5 (optional):
+     5.1 Trigger endpoint "get_predicted_file" to get the training and testing reports OR 5.2 Open your browser to type "http://localhost:1001/api/v1/get_predicted_file" to get the reports